wellscrosby/MRGHoloOcean/docs/usage/examples/multi-agent.rst

 Multi Agent Example
 ===================

-With Holodeck, you can control more than one agent at once.
+With HoloOcean, you can control more than one agent at once.
 Instead of calling ``.step()``, which both

 1. passes a single command to the main agent, and